About

 The Growth of FIRST Robotics Competition in Minnesota, North Dakota, and South Dakota

-There were a few FIRST Robotics Competition teams in Minnesota beginning in the mid 1990’s, but by the time FIRST Founder, Dean Kamen, spoke to a large auditorium of Medtronic employees in the spring of 2006, at the company’s headquarters in Fridley, there were only two FIRST Robotics Competition teams.
-He bemoaned the fact that, in such a technologically-minded state as Minnesota, there were not more teams, while there were close to 1,000 teams nationwide.
-Steve Oesterle, Senior Vice President, Medicine & Technology at the time, committed to drive its growth in the state, recruiting the Medtronic Foundation and other companies, including Medtronic competitor Boston Scientific to fund teams and the program’s infrastructure.
+There were a few FIRST Robotics Competition teams in Minnesota beginning in the mid-1990s, but by the spring of 2006, when FIRST leadership spoke to a large auditorium of Medtronic employees at the company’s headquarters in Fridley, there were only two teams in the state.
+Speakers highlighted the fact that, in such a technologically minded state as Minnesota, there were not more teams, while there were close to 1,000 teams nationwide.
+Steve Oesterle, Senior Vice President of Medicine & Technology at the time, committed to drive growth in the state, recruiting the Medtronic Foundation and other companies, including Medtronic competitor Boston Scientific, to fund teams and the program’s infrastructure.

-Joining Mark and Susan were Edina Team 1816’s mentor and leader, Laurie Shimizu, who recruited, built and managed hundreds of event volunteers.
-And, Ken Rosen, who was mentored by Steve Oesterle and hired by FIRST, recruited high schools throughout the state to start teams, and helped to raise funds for those teams and for Minnesota’s regional competitions.
-This 4-person team built the FIRST Robotics program throughout Minnesota.
+Joining Mark and Susan were Edina Team 1816 mentor and leader Laurie Shimizu, who recruited, built, and managed hundreds of event volunteers, and Ken Rosen, who was mentored by Steve Oesterle and later hired by FIRST.
+Ken recruited high schools throughout the state to start teams and helped raise funds for both teams and Minnesota’s regional competitions.
+This four-person team built the foundation of the FIRST Robotics program throughout Minnesota.

-While both North Dakota and South Dakota have had teams since 2002 and 2013, respectively, team numbers have remained small, with only 7 teams in North Dakota, and 1 team in South Dakota in the 2022 season.
-Thankfully, the teams that are currently in these states are committed to growth and expansion through support of rookie mentors and teams by veteran ones.
+While North Dakota and South Dakota have had teams since 2002 and 2013, respectively, team numbers have remained small.
+Encouragingly, existing teams in these states are committed to growth and expansion through support of rookie mentors and teams by veteran programs.

 FIRST® is the World’s Leading Youth-Serving Nonprofit Advancing STEM Education